ollijri/SMOG/README.md

   <br>

-The primary audience for this is UK-based SMEs.
-This tool can of course be used by anyone however the examples provided and wording is tailored towards hiring practices.
+The primary audience for this is UK-based SMEs to help conduct their due dilligence in the background checking stage of hiring.
+This guide can be used by anyone.
+The examples provided and wording is, however, tailored towards hiring practices.

 </details>

 <br>

+📋 <i> The user of this methodology must employ fair hiring practices and must not use this guide to discriminate against individuals or groups based on perceived characteristics.  </i>

-The individual "William Jenkins" referenced throughout this report serves purely as an example and does not represent a real person.
+📋 <i> The individual "William Jenkins" referenced throughout this guide serves purely as an example and does not represent a real person. </i>
 ____________________________________________________________________________________________________________________

 ### Google Dorking 🌍